hallalay/GreenAI/README.md

 ## Future Work

 Future updates aim to expand the available features and improve the AI models' accuracy and efficiency.
-Feedback and contributions are welcome.

 ## Contributing